Link Building for Startups: 17 Cost-Effective Strategies for 2025

 Real-World Example

-A prime example of this strategy can be seen in the article "What a Start-up Founder Learned from Burning Out" published on Fast Company.
-In this article, Joel Gascoigne, Buffer's founder, shares his journey through burnout and the lessons he learned from the experience.
+This article published in Fast Company is a great example of this strategy being put into action.
+In the article, Joel Gascoigne, Buffer's founder, shares his journey through burnout and the lessons he learned from the experience.
 As a guest writer, Joel provided valuable content that resonated with Fast Company's audience.
-Additionally, the article includes a link back to Buffer's website, enhancing Buffer’s online visibility and securing a high-quality backlink from a reputable source.
+The article also includes a link back to Buffer's website.

 14. Founder Interviews

 Founder interviews involve having the founder or key leadership of your company featured in interviews on relevant websites, blogs, or podcasts.
-These interviews typically include a backlink to your site, either in the content itself or in the author bio, helping to build both your brand’s authority and your SEO.
-It’s like sharing your company’s story at a networking event, where the audience gains insights while you benefit from increased exposure and credibility.
+These interviews typically include a backlink to your site, either in the content itself or in the author bio.
+Here’s how you can make this work:

 Real-World Example